edgexfoundry/edgex-go/support/notifications-client/README.md

 	Category : notifications.SW_HEALTH,
 	Severity : notifications.NORMAL,
 	Content : "This is a notification",
-	Description string : "This is a description",
+	Description : "This is a description",
-	Status StatusEnum : notifications.NEW,
+	Status : notifications.NEW,
-	Labels []string	: []string{"Label One", Label Two"}
+	Labels : []string{"Label One", Label Two"},
 }
-err := nc.ReceiveNotification(n)
+err := nc.SendNotification(n)
 ```
-This will send the notification to the notifications client and return an error.
+This will send the notification to the notifications service.